mlakescoder/NumberReducer/README.md

 first iteration: 20
 final iteration: 2

-The application lets the user chose between two implementations as well as choose how the results are displayed.
+The application lets the user choose between two implementations as well as choose how the results are displayed.

 The Application is run by: